CH3COOOH/IWGen/README.md

-# IWGen
+# IWGen Project
 Generate a fucking simple image wall.
+From 2018.02.07.